 A similar technique is leveraging the trust and following that influencers have built up on platforms like Instagram and Twitter and getting them to market products.
 Influencer marketing works by finding a popular personality on the social network most suited to the brand’s target audience and reaching out to that person to persuade them to promote the product.
-This is often in exchange for promotion of the influencer via your brand’s own channels, or other forms of payments.
+This is often in exchange for the promotion of the influencer via your brand’s own channels or other forms of payment.

 Users looking for an authentic, unfiltered experience prefer live streams as a way to get closer to friends and those they follow on social media.
-It allows for real-time communication between viewers and streamers thanks to the addition of comments streams, and it taps into the desire for a connection with brand products and content in a personalised way.
+It allows for real-time communication between viewers and streamers thanks to the addition of comment streams, and it taps into the desire for a connection with brand products and content in a personalized way.

 Live streaming as a method for product discovery on social media is strongest in the Chinese eCommerce market, although Amazon Live is in the testing phase in the US.
 Live stream videos are available on online marketplaces like Taobao (owned by Alibaba), integrated directly into commerce platforms, and on social media with links back to the merchant’s website or even with the option for viewers to checkout on the social network itself.
 Some retailers even claimed to get as many visitors in a 3-hour live video session as they would normally get in physical stores in 6 months.